AashrayAnand/nive-bites/content/posts/08-04-25-cava-at-home/index.md

 +++
 title = "Cava At Home"
 date = 2025-08-04
-description = "Cava At Home""
+description = "Cava At Home"
 +++

 Nive really popped off with this, I call these "silent meals" cus the two of us will go mute and just destroy our dinner without a word.